IBM/aspera-cli/README.md

   ascli server upload ~/first.file secondfile
   ```

-  This is equivalent to (with default values):
+  This is the same as (with default values):

   ```bash
   ascli server upload --sources=@args --src-type=list ~/mysample.file secondfile